Slobodan Medojević

-Slobodan Medojević (Serbian Cyrillic: Слободан Медојевић; born 20 November 1990) is a Serbian footballer who plays as a defensive midfielder for Cypriot First Division club AEL Limassol.
+Slobodan Medojević (Serbian Cyrillic: Слободан Медојевић; born 20 November 1990) is a Serbian footballer who plays as a defensive midfielder for Serbian Superliga club Vojvodina, which he captains.

 Club career

 Vojvodina

 Medojević came through the youth ranks at Vojvodina and made his professional debut during the 2006–07 season, in a 1–0 away win against Mladost Apatin on 2 May 2007.
 However, because of his young age, he failed to make appearances during the 2007–08 season.
 In the 2008–09 season, he returned to the first team and made two league appearances.
 From the 2009–10 season, Medojević became an important member of the team and collected 25 league appearances, scoring two goals.

 Wolfsburg

 On 2 January 2012, after four years playing for Vojvodina, Medojević signed his first contract outside of Serbia with Bundesliga contender VfL Wolfsburg.
 He finally made his league debut during a 2–2 home draw against 1.
 FC Nürnberg on 31 March 2013.
 He was kept off the field by a chronically inflamed achilles tendon while at Wolfsburg, and had not recovered from his injury when he left.